UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 # jspsych-vislexdec-vp
-Template [visual lexical decision](https://en.wikipedia.org/wiki/Lexical_decision_task) experiment with visual prime
+Template [visual lexical decision](https://en.wikipedia.org/wiki/Lexical_decision_task) experiment with visual prime.

-# Context
+# Task Description
-In this experiment participants need to make a swift decision whether a presented set of letters - the test stimulus - form a word or a non existent word (nonword).
-The participant first see a fixation cross, briefly a prime is presented followed by the test stimulus.
-The particpants are instructed to respond as quickly as possible to indicate wheter the test stimulus is a word or not.
+The participant first sees a fixation cross, then a prime is presented, followed by the test stimulus.
+Particpants are instructed to respond as quickly as possible to make this decision.

+- The prime is a string of letter and can be a real word or a nonword.
+- The test stimulus is a string of letters and can also be a real word or a nonword.

+There are many (slightly) different variations of a lexical decision task.
+In this variant, a trial consists of subsequently presenting _two_ words (or nonwords).
+The participant needs to make a swift decision whether the _pair_ of presented sets of letters - the test stimuli - are _both_ acutal words or not.

+The naming conventions for this pair of stimuli can be slightly confusing.
+The general consensus will be to differentiate between a 'prime' and the 'test stimulus', even though in a way, the _pair_ _is_ the test stimulus in the stimuli list definitions (in stimuli.js).

+The idea behind this _primed_ variant is that there may be semantic (or visual or grammatical) associations that influence reaction time in the last decision stage.
+For instance, after presenting the word 'snow' as a prime, there might be a speedup in the reaction time to the test stimulus if it were 'white', as opposed to, say 'potato', due to semantic association.

+It is up to the researcher to balance the stimulus design according to the categorial speedup or slowdown effects thatb are hypothesised, amongst others.

+The essential sub trial phases for _one_ trial for this boilerplate experiment thus are:

+1. Fixation cross presentation (fixed time, no responses are recorded)
+2. Prime presentation (fixed time, no responses are recorded)
+3. Test stimulus presentation (the last string of letters of the presented pair).

+Only in this _last phase_, as soon as the "test item" is being presented, the participant can respond with the keyboard.

-The reaction time, response and correctness of the response are recorded.
+The reaction time, response and correctness of the response are usually the important variables for analysis.
+By default, the data of all sub trial phases are logged in the data, but the output data could easily be filtered after data collection.

 # Getting started (the easy way, working internet connection required)
 For now, the easiest way to test these templates, is: